Formation of first star clusters under the supersonic gas flow -- III. Environmental trends and halo-to-halo scatter in the Pop III IMF: Acknowledgements

 \section{Acknowledgements}

 We thank Sunmyon Chon, Daisuke Toyouchi, Naoki Yoshida, and Kazuyuki Omukai for fruitful discussions, Hyunbae Park for discussing the BTD approximation in the cosmological initial-condition setting, and Tomoaki Ishiyama for constructing the merger-tree data.
+We also thank our anonymous referee for constructive comments on this manuscript.
 Numerical computations were carried out on Cray XC50 and XD2000 at CfCA in the National Astronomical Observatory of Japan and Yukawa-21 at YITP in Kyoto University.
 Numerical analyses were carried out on the analysis servers at CfCA in the National Astronomical Observatory of Japan.
 This work was supported by JSPS KAKENHI Grant Numbers JP21K13960 and JP21H01123 / JP23K20864.
 Part of this work was supported by the NAOJ Research Coordination Committee, NINS (NAOJ-RCC-2502-0202), and Fukui Prefectural University.